An Overview of the Prostate Px+ Test for a Prostate Cancer Diagnosis

-As a urologist in the North Dallas area, Dr. Mark Allen of North Texas Urology Associates (972.612.8037), has had the task of delivering unwelcome news to patients more times than he would like.
+As a urologist in the Plano, Frisco and Dallas, Texas area, Dr. Mark Allen of North Texas Urology Associates has had the task of delivering unwelcome news to patients more times than he would like.
 The words, “you have prostate cancer” is never easy for a patient to hear.
-If you are one of the 200,000 Americans diagnosed with prostate cancer this year, then you probably already have your clinical information memorized.
+If you are one of the 200,000 Americans who receive a prostate cancer diagnosis this year, then you probably already have your clinical information memorized.
 You can spout off your PSA level, Gleason score and prostate cancer stage without the blink of an eye.
 While these tests, historically, have been sufficient in classifying cancer stages for patients, missing variables often exist that may alter the effectiveness of staging during diagnosis.
+This is why the prostate Px+ test is so important.

 Once prostate cancer has been found in a patient, a physician can order the test and use the same sample that was provided for the original biopsy.
 The test, which is currently only available in the United States, is analyzed and a personalized report is sent to the physician to be used for patient discussion within about five days.
 One of the items that will be provided back to the physician is a prostate disease Progression Score that will rank between 0-100.
 This number reflects the likelihood of the patient developing disease progression (defined as bone/soft tissue metastases, death of disease and/or androgen independent rise in PSA within eight years of their diagnosis.